 If you are interested in visiting Puerto Rico yourselves for a honeymoon or vacation, here are some of our highlights that might help you plan your trip.

 We stayed in a neighborhood called Ocean Park, part of Santurce, in a small, beautiful Airbnb cottage just two blocks from the beach.
 Our hosts Sylvia & Stephen, were great.
 They also maintain another property, the Dreamcatcher, where we had an amazing breakfast.
-I am now following their Instagram account with pictures of their beautiful dogs, Pippa and Malta, and it reminds me that I wish I was still there.
+I am now following their Instagram account with pictures of their beautiful dogs, Pippa and Malta, and I wish I was still there.

 We had a kitchenette, but the food in Ocean Park was amazing so we just ate out.
 We had a ton of Puerto Rican food, but also great Italian, Mexican, and French.
 Our favorite meals were at Molinis, the Ocean Park Cafe, Kasalta, la B de Burro (amazing ginger & tamarind margaritas), Nona Cucina, La Cueva del Mar (my favorite meal was here- black rice and octopus) & Tresbe, a food truck that was open late with delicious tacos.
 You can find listings for all on Yelp.